Ashton Youboty: Coaching career

 Following the conclusion of his athletic career, Youboty worked as a Quality control coach for the Wisconsin Badgers football program.
 After two seasons, he was elevated to senior defensive analyst.

 For the 2020 and 2021 seasons, Youboty served as the cornerbacks coach for the Youngstown State Penguins football team.

 In February 2022, Youboty joined Jeff Brohm's staff at Purdue as the cornerbacks coach.

 Personal life

 The oldest of four children, he has one sister and two brothers.
 His mother died in August 2006.
-He is the older brother of former Denver Broncos defensive end John Youboty.